georgiee/coding-for-kids/slides.md

 ^ You slowly introduce conditionals (if-else), loops and new commands.

-^ I usually pick a labyrinth style game to follow up with the robot example.
+^ I usually pick a labyrinth style game to follow up with the human robot example.

 ^ This is the Zombie Level which is an intermediate level.